 For Susan and her team, in six months since initial go-live, Olive’s AI workforce has:

 - Delivered cost savings of more than 50 percent compared to prior processes.

 Two other quick wins for MedStar were in the Electronic Insurance Eligibility Verification process and ERA remittance posting.
 In Eligibility Verification, Olive was live in 22 days, and now completes the process 5 to 7 times faster than a human employee could.
 And in ERA remittance posting, Olive has taken over 90% of the process, allowing staff to shift focus to other important tasks.
-Hiring a digital workforce also allowed previously untouched work to be addressed.
+Hiring an AI workforce also allowed previously untouched work to be addressed.
 In patient status transfers, limited resources meant Susan’s team was only able to manage inpatient to outpatient charge capture corrections (leaving outpatient to inpatient unaddressed).
 Olive now runs both processes (more than 1,100 charge corrections per day), giving the organization the opportunity to realize more revenue.

 With many phases of their revenue cycle transformation still to come, MedStar’s digital workforce and the process efficiencies and financial impacts that come with it has just begun.

 Want to learn more about how Olive is transforming this health system with AI?
 Catch the entire webinar here.